divvun/pahkat/pahkat-uploader/README.md

 ### Adding additional metadata to the release

-As of version 2.XXXXXX it's possible to update a package's `name` and `description` fields.
+As of version 2.3 it's possible to update a package's `name` and `description` fields.

 There are 2 ways to do this:
-1. Using the `--metadata-json` option to supply a json file (see format below)
+1. Using the `--metadata-json` option to supply a json file, used for keyboards
-2. Using the `--additional-meta` option to supply a toml file (see format below)
+2. Using the `--manifest-toml` option to supply a toml file and the `--package-type` option to supply package type (at the time of this writing, only `speller` is supported.
+It will be expanded to include grammar checkers and other types in the future.)

-#### Supplying `name` and `description` data via json
+#### Supplying additional metadata for keyboard releases
-This is currently used when uploading keyboard releases.
 The json file you provide with the `--metadata-json` option should be formatted like this:
 ```json
 {
   "fit": {